IceRayZer/icerayzer.github.io/DOCS.md

 To add a language, there are 3 steps:

+1. Add an entry in `languages` from `src/assets/data.json`.
-1. Duplicate `src/assets/locales/en.json` and rename it to `<CODE>.json`.
+2. Duplicate `src/assets/locales/en.json` and rename it to `<CODE>.json`.
-2. Translate the values in the language.
+3. Translate the values in the language.
-3. Go to [SVG Repo](https://www.svgrepo.com/vectors/flag/multicolor/), export the language flag as SVG then rename it and move it to `src/assets/locales/<CODE>.json`.
+4. Go to [SVG Repo](https://www.svgrepo.com/vectors/flag/multicolor/), export the language flag as SVG then rename it and move it to `src/assets/locales/<CODE>.json`.

 ### Types